-The investment at 31 December 2013 includes an investment in ordinary shares of £nil (2012: £nil) in Puma Hotels plc ("Puma" or "PHP").
-The Company holds 16,550,000 ordinary shares of £1 par value in PHP.
+The investment at 31 December 2014 includes an investment in ordinary shares of £nil (2013: £nil) in UK Group of Hotels.
+The Company holds 16,550,000 ordinary shares of £1 par value in UK Group of Hotels.
 These ordinary shares amount to 49.92% of the issued share capital of that company.

-The investment at 31 December 2013 also includes an investment in convertible preference shares of £nil (2012: £nil).
-The Company holds 11,770,000 preference shares of £1 each in PHP, amounting to 58.85% of convertible preference shares in issue.
+The investment at 31 December 2014 also includes an investment in convertible preference shares of £nil (2013: £nil).
+The Company holds 11,770,000 preference shares of £1 each in UK Group of Hotels, amounting to 58.85% of convertible preference shares in issue.

-PHP is a UK Group and its principal activity is that of owning and operating a group of hotels.
+UK Group of Hotels is a UK Group and its principal activity was that of owning and operating a group of hotels.

-The Company has no current commitments to provide financial or other support to PHP.
+The Company has no current commitments to provide financial or other support to UK Group of Hotels.